 Next on your mobile device (Whether iOS or Android), go to the store section of the application and download ‘Google Authenticator’.
 Click ‘Next’ on Binance, and a QR code will appear.
 On your mobile phone on the Authenticator application, click on the ‘+’ sign.
 This will open up a camera where you’ll be asked to scan a QR code.
 Scan the QR code which will then pop up on Binance.
 A sequence of numbers will then be generated.
 This is the unique 2FA code that will appear each time you log in.
 Use these on each major account function (Withdrawals, login, change password, etc).
 This will add an additional layer of security to your account, which is optional, but highly recommended.

 Step 3: Deposit or Obtain a Base Cryptocurrency

 As stated previously, we’re going to need to either buy a base cryptocurrency on Binance or deposit one that we’ve already purchased.
-We’ll overview both options; to start, assuming you already have a base cryptocurrency that you have not yet deposited on Binance such as Ethereum.
+We’ll overview both options; to start, assuming you already have a base cryptocurrency that you have not yet deposited on Binance such as Ethereum (Learn how to buy Ethereum with PayPal).
 To deposit an already purchased cryptocurrency go to the ‘Funds’ section of the top-right of the navigation bar on Binance and click on ‘Deposits’.
 This will load a new page where you’ll be asked to select which asset you’re depositing from the list of their supported assets.